Last updated on May 17th, 2024 at 01:37 pm

 Step 4: Come back to normal sitting

-This sequence should be performed three times in a row, three times per day, in the morning, noon, and night.
-Most patients are free of symptoms after doing this for three days.
+It’s recommended to repeat this sequence three times in a row, three times per day: in the morning, noon, and night.
+Following this routine for three days has been found to alleviate symptoms for most patients.

 A recent study has found that external electrical stimulation of the vagus nerve by electrical stimulation has improved the symptoms of vertigo and associated migraine.
 “Our study provides preliminary evidence that nVNS (noninvasive vagus nerve stimulation) may provide rapid relief of vertigo and headache in acute vestibular migraine and supports further randomized, sham-controlled studies into nVNS in vestibular migraine”.